Tracking Queensland’s long term unemployment rate.

 Politicians frequently switch between trend and seasonally adjusted data based on which is more favourable to them.
 As reflected below, seasonally adjusted data tends to be more erratic than trend.
-Gaps in seasonally adjusted data appear below due to glitches in the Australian Bureau of Statistics calculation methods.

 The acronyms FTE and PTE refer to full-time employment and part-time employment respectively.

-Queensland’s trend unemployment fell to 6.5pc.
+Queensland’s trend unemployment rate rose from 6.3pc to 6.4pc.

 Queensland’s seasonally adjusted unemployment.